sypets/migrate2composer/README.rst

 Do the actual migration process on a clone (copy) of your site or schedule a downtime.
 Be sure to test it before you proceed in a live production environment.

+Don't forget to move typo3conf/sites to config/sites after the migration!

+Migrate2composer automatically adds the extension typo3_console
+(helhum/typo3-console) as it is currently essential and for example handles the updating of typo3conf/PackageStates.php

 How to use this extension
 =========================